Can You Wash A Cashmere Sweater?

 If you need to speed up the drying process for your piece of cashmere clothing, try sandwiching it between two towels.
 You can gently press it between the towels or roll it up and allow the light pressure between the layers to wick away the wet.
 Steaming can help release wrinkles on a dry garment.
 If the care instructions indicate low-heat ironing is suitable, use a pressing cloth and turn your garment inside out to minimize the chance of causing damage.

 The seasonal nature of many pieces of cashmere clothing means they wind up in storage at some point in the year, which can pose its own set of problems.
 Because it can easily lose its shape, a cashmere sweater should never be put on a hanger for long periods of time.
 You should fold cashmere clothing carefully and use acid-free tissue paper between its layers to help prevent friction damage and allow it to breathe.

 Cotton or breathable zippered bags can be your best friend when it comes to preventing moth infestations, which thrive in the dark where moth larvae like to feast on any proteins they find within the cashmere fibres.
-Not only should you toss in a few cedar balls or lavender sachets, but you should be sure to air out your stored cashmere from time to time to make sure clothes moths haven’t had a chance to make themselves at home in the folds of your precious pieces.
+Not only should you toss in a few cedar balls or anti-moth lavender sachets, but you should be sure to air out your stored cashmere from time to time to make sure clothes moths haven’t had a chance to make themselves at home in the folds of your precious pieces.

 MothPrevention® speak to customers every day about their clothes moth issues - clothes moths are a species that are ever increasing and that can cause significant damage to clothes, carpets and other home textiles.